This post may contain affiliate links. Please read my disclosure policy.

 Instructions

 - Line a heavy baking sheet with parchment paper and set the oven at 400º.
-You can do as many pumpkins at a time as your oven will hold, and you have baking sheets for, but the photos just show a single pumpkin]
+You can do as many pumpkins at a time as your oven will hold, and you have baking sheets for, but the photos just shows a single pumpkin]

 - Knock off the stem, and cut the pumpkins in half, from top to bottom.
 Use a large sharp chef's knife for this - it will be much easier.